Nitin0098/M-Pen/Prototype V4/Readme.md

 3. Distance between the magnetometers and magnet reduced and carefully adjusted to certain values, which resulted in increased signat to magnetometers.

 PROBLEM 1:
-when magnet ball rotates along the dipole axis, it produces no change in magnetic field, so magnetometers cannot detect rotation of magnet along dipole axis, its like a smooth cylinder rotating along its axis, practically no sensor arrangement can detect it.
+when magnet ball rotates along the dipole axis, it produces no change in magnetic field, so magnetometers cannot detect rotation of magnet along dipole axis, its like a smooth cylinder rotating along its axis, practically no sensor arrangement can detect it. also known as blind axis problem.

 How I solved it:
 I have 2 solutions for this problem;